gwas/HELM2NotationToolkit/README.md

 There are two new configuration files in .helm.

 The Chemistry.property contains the information which Chemistry plugin you want to use.
-The default one is MARVIN.
+The default one is CDK. chemistry=org.helm.chemtoolkit.cdk.CDKManipulator

-chemistry=org.helm.chemtoolkit.chemaxon.ChemaxonManipulator

-or

-chemistry=org.helm.chemtoolkit.cdk.CDKManipulator

 The MonomerStoreConfig.properties contains the information if you want to use a webservice to do monomer management actions.